aprueser/TDAmeritradeAPI.jl/README.md

 dfQQQ = ErrorTypes.@?(TDAmeritradeAPI.api_getPriceHistoryAsDataFrame("QQQ", keys))
 ```

-The Price History API additionally provides an function that returns a TimeSeries.TimeArray: api_getPriceHistoryAsTimeArray
+The Price History API additionally provides a function that returns a TimeSeries.TimeArray: api_getPriceHistoryAsTimeArray

 In common usage one would call the api_ AsDataFrame function(s) to fetch and format the data in a single call.
 If fetching a lot of data, it can be advantageous to call the AsJSON function followed by the parse JSONToDataFrame function